Islamic ethics: Adab

-Furthermore, according to one source (Abdulmajeed Hassan Bello), sharia (usually defined as Islamic law) is not just concerned with concerned "with legal rules and regulations indicating "what man is entitled or bound to do, ... but also what he ought, in conscience, to do or refrain from doing.
-Thus, shari’ah ... embraces both private and public activities."
+Furthermore, according to one source (Abdulmajeed Hassan Bello), sharia is not just concerned with concerned:" [...] with legal rules and regulations indicating what man is entitled or bound to do, [...] but also what he ought, in conscience, to do or refrain from doing.
+Thus, shari'ah [...] embraces both private and public activities."

-Ihsan
+Ihsān

 Iḥsān (also Ihsaan, إحسان), is an Arabic term meaning "beautification", "perfection" or "excellence", but is also defined in Islam (by Malcolm Clark) as ethics/morality "literally virtue, including right living", and (according to Ruqaiyyah Waris Maqsood) is a matter of taking one's inner faith and showing it in both deed and action.